Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 Agent use: call with `ticker` to introspect what corrections the user has previously applied on that ticker — useful for system prompts that respect prior corrections during regeneration.
 Endpoint: https://mcp.valuein.biz/mcp

 - delete_citation_override (Delete Citation Override) - Remove a user-authored citation correction by fact_id.
 Idempotent — deleting a missing override returns deleted=false without error.
 Once deleted, reports that previously rendered the corrected value revert to the canonical fact value on next regeneration.
+Tier: paid + free (sample rejected).
 Endpoint: https://mcp.valuein.biz/mcp

 - save_watchlist (Save Watchlist) - Upsert a named watchlist with a list of tickers.
 Replace semantics — the full ticker list is the source of truth for that name.
 Use this for both creation AND modification (delete + recreate is not required for edits).
 500-ticker cap per list.
 Names are case-insensitive uniqueness.
 Endpoint: https://mcp.valuein.biz/mcp

-- get_watchlist (Get Watchlist) - Fetch a single watchlist by name.
+- get_watchlist (Get Watchlist) - Fetch a single watchlist (full ticker set + criteria) by its name, not an id (case-insensitive).
 NOT_FOUND if the name is unknown to this user.
+Tier: sp500+ (sample rejected).
 Endpoint: https://mcp.valuein.biz/mcp

-- delete_watchlist (Archive Watchlist) - Soft-delete: status flips to `archived`.
-The name is freed (a new save_watchlist can reuse it).
+- delete_watchlist (Archive Watchlist) - Soft-delete a watchlist by its name (not id): status flips to `archived` (still readable via list_watchlists status=all/archived).
+The name is freed for reuse by a new save_watchlist.
 Idempotent.
+Tier: sp500+ (sample rejected).
 Endpoint: https://mcp.valuein.biz/mcp

 - watchlist_diff (Watchlist Diff) - Return new SEC filings across the caller's watchlist tickers since a given date.
 Reads filing.parquet — does not call insider/ratio surfaces (use those tools separately if you need them).
 Concurrency-bounded; max 50 tickers per call.
 Endpoint: https://mcp.valuein.biz/mcp

 - create_alert (Create Alert) - Persist an alert and register it with the firing pipeline.
-Three condition shapes:
+Five condition shapes:

 * `filing_event` — fire when a ticker files a chosen form type (8-K, 10-K, etc.).